ruggeri/tech-notes/math/strang.md

 ## Orthogonality

+**I think some of this is wrong and superseded by inner-product.md**

 I have this concept of independence: a vector is a linear combination of vectors, or it is not.
 This is a binary notion.
 Wrt one vector, a second vector is either a scalar multiple or it is not.
 What if I want